matoanbach/Ansible/Module 3 - Managing RHEL 9 with Ansible/Lesson 11 - Managing Software with Ansible.md

 - If the module argument `gpgcheck: yes` is used, the `ansible.builtin.rpm_key` module must be used to install the GPG key

 # 11.3 Managing Subscriptions
+## Managing RHEL Subscriptions
+- To work with RHEL, you need to use your subscription
+- Free RHEL subscriptions are available through https://developers.redhat.com
+- To register a RHEL server from the Linux command line, you would use the following:
+  - `subscription-manager register --username=yourname --password=password`
+  - `subscription-manager attach`
+  - `subscription-manager repos list`
+  - `subscription-manager repos --enable "repo name"`

 # Lesson 11 Lab: Managing Repositories